Ana Wu: Could you tell us your background and how you became interested in being an educator?

 It is time for us to reshape pedagogy and linguistic theories to address the concerns of those who enjoy (or those who desire to develop) hybrid proficiencies and identities as we all do.
 The time to be defensive, apologetic, and even confrontational is gone.
 There are no more battles to be fought.
 There is the serious task of living up to our responsibility of making knowledge that is relevant to the majority of people in the world—multilinguals.
 Perhaps that’s the label we have to start using—not nonnative speakers of English but multilingual speakers of English.

 Suresh Canagarajah’s argument for a new label “multilingual speakers of English” is eloquent and his points well taken, especially if our audience is the multilingual speakers of English who are the majority of English speakers in the world.
-However, at the risk of essentializing, in my view conceptually the NS-NNS dichotomy still has some merit and pedagogical value, especially within the
+However, at the risk of essentializing, in my view conceptually the NS-NNS dichotomy still has some merit and pedagogical value, especially within the U.S.

 Helping school administrators develop more of an appreciation for what it takes to learn another language is a process.
 It is important to address in concrete ways how teachers who are native speakers of English and monolingual can learn from their bilingual and multilingual colleagues who are non-native speakers of English and the value of collaborating as professionals and promoting the contributions of students and colleagues from multilingual backgrounds.
 We need to create more awareness among our monolingual colleagues and especially school leadership, about the value of teaching English as an additional language, rather than replacing the home language with English.
 We also need to educate around issues of accent discrimination, not only in education but in employment in all fields (Matsuda, 1991).

-Ana Wu: In order to learn about your cultural roots, you began your teaching career in
+Ana Wu: In order to learn about your cultural roots, you began your teaching career in Hong Kong where you went as a Chinese American to work in a middle school.
+How was your experience?
+How did that experience change you as a monolingual language educator?

 Being a native-speaker didn’t help me answer my students’ questions.
 I frantically read A Midsummer Night’s Dream one scene ahead of my students and relied, as they did, on Cliff notes.
 When the students asked me the difference between the “simple past tense” and “the present perfect”, I had no idea.